If you are looking for the one of a kind, kid-friendly hike in Utah, I know the place. Hiking at Goblin Valley State Park is just the place.

 The temperatures are extreme in the desert.
 In the summer it can easily be over 100 degrees.
 In the winter it drops below freezing.

-Flash floods are extremely dangerous and if lighting strikes a flash flood is coming.
+Flash floods are extremely dangerous and if lightning strikes a flash flood is coming.
 It will go right through the slot canyons.
-If you have ever seen reports about flash flood in a slot canyon, you will know that the water builds up quickly, and is fast, creating multiple drownings dangers.
+If you have ever seen reports about a flash flood in a slot canyon, you will know that the water builds up quickly, and is fast, creating multiple drownings dangers.
 It is like a rapid river that appears out of nowhere!